SPawson/sallys-school-of-motoring/documents/Testing/Testing.md

 <h4>Test 2 – Submit enquiry form on contact page</h4>
 <ol>
 <li> Navigate to the contact page via the navigation menu</li>
-<li> On the index page scroll down to the bottom of the page where the enquiry form is located </li>
+<li> On the contact page scroll down to the bottom of the page where the enquiry form is located </li>
 <li>Enter information into the fields, purposefully missing various fields etc to check the validations work correctly</li>
 <li>Click the submit button and check it submits when buttons is pressed or prevents user if information is incorrect</li>
 <li>Repeat steps for mobile platform </li>